WIL Research Laboratories: Early history

-Sustained organic growth

-Dr. Joseph F. Holson was named President and Director of WIL Research Laboratories in 1988.
-Under his leadership over the next 20 years, WIL Research grew from 31 employees into a dynamic contract research organization employing more than 600 individuals at the Ashland site.
-This success was attributed to the company's entrepreneurial scientific management, study director-centric business model, internationally recognized scientific prowess (particularly in DART), internally developed innovations (including the industry's first protocol-driven toxicology data management software system), and strong involvement in the Ashland community.

-Entrepreneurial scientific management
+History and business strategies

-During Holson's tenure, WIL Research continuously expanded its scientific capabilities, facilities, and staffing levels.
-During this period, the company grew from a limited mammalian toxicology research laboratory into a robust interdisciplinary CRO offering developmental and reproductive toxicology, neurotoxicology, inhalation toxicology, developmental neurotoxicology, large animal toxicology, juvenile toxicology, safety pharmacology, metabolism, analytical and bioanalytical chemistry, and formulation services to a globally diverse client base.
-Underpinning the continuous expansion of service capabilities was a steady expansion of the company's facilities from approximately 30,000 square feet to more than 300,000 square feet of dedicated laboratory, vivarium, and support services space.
+Scientist Dr. Joseph F. Holson was named President and Director of WIL Research Laboratories in 1988.
+Over the next 20 years, WIL Research continuously expanded its scientific capabilities, facilities, and staffing levels.
+During this period, the company grew from a mammalian toxicology research laboratory into an interdisciplinary CRO offering services in developmental and reproductive toxicology, neurotoxicology, inhalation toxicology, developmental neurotoxicology, large animal toxicology, juvenile toxicology, safety pharmacology, metabolism, analytical and bioanalytical chemistry, and formulation to clients globally.
+As part of this development, the company's facilities were expanded from approximately 30,000 square feet to more than 300,000 square feet of dedicated laboratory, vivarium, and support services space.
+The company invested approximately $62 million into facilities renovation and expansion.

-At the heart of Dr. Holson's vision, though, was a drive to continually deepen the company's talent pool, as the number of employees in Ashland grew from 31 to more than 600.
-Joseph Holson was well-known as an energetic, outgoing leader with a vision for the company that revolved around the success of his staff and ongoing recruitment efforts.
-Critical to the success of WIL Research was a continuous investment in staff training, as new biologists typically underwent a 9-12 month training period and all employees regularly completed continuing education not only in their specific areas of expertise but also in the subjects of animal care and welfare, Good Laboratory Practices, and research integrity.
+The number of employees at the company's Ashland site grew from 31 to more than 600.
+WIL Research placed a focus on staff training, with new biologists typically undergoing a 9–12 month training period and with all employees regularly completing continuing education, not only in their specific areas of expertise but also in the subjects of animal care and welfare, Good Laboratory Practices, and research integrity.
 Many of the internal training programs developed at WIL Research were highly regarded and requested by clients and industry partners.

 Study director-centric business model

-A key driver of WIL's steady growth was its study director-centric business model, which viewed each study director as an individual business unit with scientific, project management, and marketing responsibilities.
+WIL followed a study director-centric business model, which viewed each study director as an individual business unit with scientific, project management, and marketing responsibilities.
 This approach was in contrast to the typical division within CROs between science and marketing.
-WIL Research emphasized direct scientist-to-scientist interaction as much as possible across the entire scope of each project, which gained the company numerous accolades from its clients.
+WIL Research prioritised direct scientist-to-scientist interaction as much as possible across the entire scope of each project, which gained the company numerous accolades from its clients.
 Examples of the types of projects undertaken by WIL Research included studies of drugs for the treatment of herpes, Alzheimers' disease, glaucoma, cancer, and AIDS, numerous pesticides, and replacement chemicals for ozone-depleting chlorofluorocarbons in fire extinguishers.